 —Ryan Gonzalez, Student

-As a commiter and member of the project management committee for Apache Royale, Josh contributed a number of enhancements to Royale’s ActionScript compiler — including the ability to target Node.js, support for JSX and React, and the generation of “source maps” to allow developers to debug ActionScript code using web browser developer tools and IDEs.
+As a committer and member of the project management committee for Apache Royale, Josh contributed a number of enhancements to Royale’s ActionScript compiler — including the ability to target Node.js, support for JSX and React, and the generation of “source maps” to allow developers to debug ActionScript code using web browser developer tools and IDEs.
 Josh also integrated the Royale compiler into the ActionScript & MXML language extension for Visual Studio Code to support ActionScript projects with full code intelligence.
-Additionally, he implemented Visual Studio Code’s “debug adapter protocol” to allow debugging apps running on Adobe AIR and Flash Player.
+Additionally, he created an implementation of Visual Studio Code’s “debug adapter protocol” to allow debugging apps running on Adobe AIR and Flash Player.

-In the past, Josh has spoken at several developer conferences and meetups — including ApacheCon, Adobe MAX, 360 Flex, and the Silicon Valley Flex User Group.
-Presentation topics included user interface component architecture, open source best practices, and sessions about Josh’s own open source libraries.
+In the past, Josh has spoken at several developer conferences and meetups — including ApacheCon, Adobe MAX, the Haxe US Summit, 360 Flex, and the Silicon Valley Flex User Group.
+Presentation topics included user interface component architecture, open source best practices, and sessions about building projects with Josh’s own open source libraries.

-Believe it or not, Josh once acted in his university’s production of As You Like It, one of Shakespeare’s famous plays.
+Believe it or not, Josh once appeared on stage in his university’s production of As You Like It, one of Shakespeare’s famous plays.
 During the same year, he participated in a live broadcast (and a simultaneous live stage performance) of the classic radio drama, War of the Worlds.
 He’s also listed on IMDB for a role in a short film.